Porges/ways-to-play/src/games/kakkuri/kakkuri.md

 There are two other special cases that allow more than one card of the same rank to be played:

 * If a player has three cards of the same rank they can play all of them together.
 Four cannot be played together, but you can play three cards out of a set of four.
-* If a player’s hand consists of three pairs, then any time before they play their first card they can declare ‘three pairs’ (<span lang="ja">三足</span>
+* If a player’s hand consists of three pairs, then any time before they play their first card they can declare ‘three pairs’ (<span lang="ja">三足</span> <Pronounce pronouncer="usako_usagiclub" lang="ja-Latn" file='pronunciation_ja_三足.mp3'>sansoku</Pronounce>).
-  {% pronounce pronouncer="usako_usagiclub" word="sansoku" lang="ja-Latn"
-  file='pronunciation_ja_三足.mp3' %}).
 After that they can (and must) play their cards in pairs.

 Once a player has finished their turn, they say “pass” and it is the next player’s turn.
 Passing is ‘soft’ and doesn’t prevent a player from playing again